barty32/program-launcher/README.md

 When you first open Program Launcher,
 Start by adding a new category (tab) by clicking the 'Category' menu item, and then choosing 'Add category...', or you could use Ctrl+G shortcut.

+Then enter name of the new category, it can be for example 'Programs' or 'Games'.
+Note: category names must not contain semicolon (;) characters

+- Display name: this name is displayed under icon
+- Path to file:

+Tip: If you use the 'Browse' button to find the program's executable, other fields of this dialog will be auto-filled

 # Options